neurobagel/documentation/docs/user_guide/production_deployment.md

 Make sure that:

-- you have access to the domain you want to host your services at, so that you can create a DNS entry that points at the webserver that will host your Neurobagel services.
+- you have access to the domain you want to host your services at, so that you can create a DNS entry that points at the machine that will host your Neurobagel services.
-- your web server firewall allows incoming connections on ports 80 (HTTP) and 443 (HTTPS).
+- your machine firewall allows incoming connections on ports 80 (HTTP) and 443 (HTTPS).
 [Both are necessary](https://letsencrypt.org/docs/integration-guide/#firewall-configuration)
-to complete the SSL certificate challenge and offer HTTPS connections.
+to enable HTTPS connections.

 Launch the proxy server using the corresponding deployment recipe: